RomuloOliveira/fortune-cookie/README.md

 Daily Fortune Cookie
 ====================

 Send a fortune cookie message to your friend!
-Inspired by [@tuannyharumi](https://github.com/tuannyharumi) (and "Salmo do Dia")
+Inspired by [@tuannyharumi](https://github.com/tuannyharumi) (and "Salmo do Dia").

+### Purpose
+I started this project as a joke, but it turned out that it has potential and I will use it on examples in my (future) dev blog.

 ### Requirements
 None.
-Uses only builtin python modules
+Uses only builtin python modules.

 ### How to run
-Setup your email, your password and friend e-mail in `main.py` and run:
+Setup your e-mail, your password and friend e-mail in `main.py` and run:
 `python main.py`

 ### How to implement a new parser